Get a First Look at Rashida Jones as a Reality Star on Blackish

 Bow Johnson's family just got even more interesting.

-Rashida Jones is guest starring in next week's episode of Black-ish as Bow's (Tracee Ellis Ross) sister, Santamonica.
+Rashida Jones is guest starring in one of next week's two episodes of Black-ish as Bow's (Tracee Ellis Ross) sister, Santamonica.
 Santamonica arrives just after filming a stint on a reality show, and she's joined in her visit to the Johnson household by her brother Johan (Daveed Diggs) and mother Alicia (Anna Deavere Smith) for what looks like a super fun family reunion.

 Unsurprisingly, Santamonica and Bow couldn't have less in common.